MarineGEO Postdoctoral Fellowship: Call for Proposals

 - the use of standardized, repeated, long-term research

 - coordinated experiments conducted across the Smithsonian’s facilities and an expanding global network of diverse partners

 The proposal’s project, work plan, and budget should be arranged in consultation with Smithsonian advisors prior to submission.
-In addressing one of the above listed projects, MarineGEO will commit some on-site personnel time and in-kind support to the broader project.
-Therefore, proposals should outline how the project will leverage the strength of the existing MarineGEO network and involve on-site staff.
-If field assistance beyond on-site staff is required (e.g., for diving), proposals should include estimates of those needs.
+In addressing one of the above listed priorities, proposed work should utilize at least two MarineGEO network sites.
+MarineGEO will commit some on-site personnel time and in-kind support to the broader project at the Smithsonian sites (Maryland, Florida, Belize, and Panama).
+Therefore, proposals should outline how the project will leverage the strength of the existing MarineGEO network and involve on-site Smithsonian staff.
+If field assistance beyond Smithsonian staff is required (e.g., for diving), proposals should include estimates of those needs.

 Eligibility and Award Amount

-Applicants must have completed their Ph.D. before commencing the fellowship.
+Applicants must have their Ph.D. conferred before commencing the fellowship.
 Individuals who have been Smithsonian employees or contractors within the previous year are not eligible.

 The award total is $65,400 maximum per year, which is divided into $50,400 for stipend and $15,000 for research allowance, health insurance, and relocation expenses.
 The fellow may acquire private, open market, or Smithsonian health insurance and should be aware of these costs.
 If additional funds are desired beyond the $15,000, the fellow should expect to find external funding to supplement the fellowship funds.
 Awards will be made for a maximum of two years, pending first-year performance review and funding availability.